 For the last 16 years he's served as a technical representative for Rockmount Research & Alloys, a maintenance alloys manufacturer.
 During that time, he's trained and advised hundreds of mechanics, welders, & field technicians regarding weld repairs on machinery and equipment.

 In 2015, Anthony contracted with American Trainco (now TPC Training) as a trainer for their Maintenance Welding program, conducting seminars throughout the United States.
-He's traveled from Virginia to Seattle, and many points in-between, training maintenance technicians and supervisors.
+He's traveled from Virginia to Seattle, and many points in-between, training maintenance technicians, engineers and supervisors.
 Through conducting these seminars he learned to be a better presenter and teacher, and discovered how much he enjoys training people.

 These days, when he's not working with welders or in his back yard or shop doing projects, Anthony spends his time traveling to visit family & play with his grandkids.